Still Room in This World

-My name is Aqil Rogers, and this year I served at Harrity Upper, a middle school in West Philly.
-As many of you also know, I’m a designer by schooling and a metalsmith by trade.
-I came into the year aiming to show students all about the broader world of design that came from my schooling, and of course, one of the ways I wanted to do that was through metalsmithing – so you can imagine my excitement when, in the very first week of the school year, one of my students approached me to take me up on my open offer for students to learn the ins and outs of my trade.
+My name is Aqil Rogers, and I served at Harrity Upper, a middle school in West Philly.
+I’m a designer by schooling and a metalsmith by trade.
+I came into my service year aiming to show students all about the broader world of design that came from my schooling, and of course, one of the ways I wanted to do that was through metalsmithing – so you can imagine my excitement when, in the very first week of the school year, one of my students approached me to take me up on my open offer for students to learn the ins and outs of my trade.

-His name is Maurice.
+His name was Maurice.
 I remember learning that he loved watching kung-fu movies just like me, and that he had a lot of respect for wizened teachers of wing-chun, his favored martial art.
 I quickly hoped that I could be that for him, but with metalsmithing instead.

 Now, when a piece of metal is done being heated via my technique, they’re covered in ash that needs to be brushed off in order to reveal the metal surface underneath.
 Maurice and I planned for us to go through this process one day during lunch.
-After brushing the ash off, Maurice then needed to properly sand the metal in order to reveal its most brilliant shine.
+After brushing the ash off, Maurice needed to properly sand the metal in order to reveal its most brilliant shine.
 But to my surprise, he told me that he wanted to pass on doing the sanding because he preferred the ancient look of the metal, which is not really typical.
 Guess who else prefers that look?
 Me!
 I was humbled.

-As we sat back and looked at the wire-brushed pieces, I remarked to him that I was pretty sure he was not just the first black kid, but the first kid in Philly to make something out of metal clay.
-He looked at me like he had just realized there was still room in the world to be first at something, let alone for a black kid.
+As we sat back and looked at the wire-brushed pieces, I remarked to him that I was pretty sure he was not just the first Black kid, but the first kid in Philly to make something out of metal clay.
+He looked at me like he had just realized there was still room in the world to be first at something, let alone for a Black kid.
 We both grew silent and just stared at what he had made for a bit.
 There were teary eyes involved.

 ….That sure made teaching the 60 other kids metalsmithing way easier.